 Getting Started

-This guide walks you through downloading the Plume3D binaries, installing the Blender addon (optional for your first app), and writing a minimal runnable app.
+This guide walks you through getting the Plume3D binaries, installing the Blender addon (optional for your first app), and writing a minimal runnable app.

 plume3dexecutable (orplume3d.exeon Windows) and any required DLLs/libs. - (Optional) Add the folder containing